 1. The beginning of Australia's Coastal Radio /Wireless telegraphy service.

-As with any new invention, a great scepticism is often expressed.
+As with any new invention, a great skepticism is often expressed.
 Sometimes these expressions are justified and other times they are proved to be unfounded.
 One such advance was the development of and the subsequent introduction of wireless telegraphy to Australia.

 "A large sum of money was included in the estimates this year for the establishment of wireless telegraphy in the Commonwealth.
 For some weeks past, the Chief Electrical Engineer (Mr. Hesketh) has been engaged in preparing specifications for installations.
 These are now complete and the Postmaster-General is in a position to call for tenders for the installation of wireless telegraphy apparatus between Papua and the mainland and at Fremantle.